-Jack Sawyer, J.D., is a Managing Director for Cresset in the greater Atlanta region.
-He most recently served as Southeast Region President for Wilmington Trust.
-In that role, he was responsible for leading wealth advisory services in Georgia, including planning, trusts, investment management, family office and private banking services.
+Jack Sawyer, J.D. is a Partner and Managing Director for Cresset in the greater Atlanta region.
+Before joining Cresset, Jack served as Southeast Region President for Wilmington Trust.
+Jack is a fiduciary attorney who has extensive experience in charitable planning, comprehensive financial planning, trust administration, estate settlement, and private foundation management.

-*The Atlanta 500 is a subjective award given out to Atlanta’s unsung visionaries such as CEOs of the largest companies, managing partners of big law firms, current presidents of professional organizations, and heads of top nonprofits, educational institutions, and arts groups.
+Jack was recognized as one of Atlanta’s Top 50 Most Powerful People in the inaugural list published by The Atlantan in 2022.
+He has also been recognized as one of Atlanta’s 500 most powerful leaders by Atlanta Magazine for the inaugural year of 2019, as well as 2020 to 2023*. *The Atlanta 500 is a subjective award given out to Atlanta’s unsung visionaries such as CEOs of the largest companies, managing partners of big law firms, current presidents of professional organizations, and heads of top nonprofits, educational institutions, and arts groups.
 The Atlanta Magazine editorial board consulted experts across different sectors, and sought nominations from the public through social media.
 The award recipients did not submit information to be considered for the award.